Edward Miller Mundy (1750–1822): Descendants

 Through his eldest son Edward, he was a grandfather of Edward Miller Mundy, who was Conservative Member for Derbyshire South from 1841 to 1849.
 He was a grandfather of Godfrey Basil Mundy (1804–1860), the Lt.
 Gov. of Jersey who married Lady Louisa Catherine Georgina Herbert (a granddaughter of Henry Herbert, 1st Earl of Carnarvon), in 1848.

 Through his daughter Frances, he was a grandfather of Sir Charles Augustus FitzRoy, who served as Governor of New South Wales, Prince Edward Island and Antigua; he married Lady Mary Lennox, the eldest child of Charles Lennox, 4th Duke of Richmond.

-Through his daughter Georgiana, he was the grandfather of Henry Pelham-Clinton, 5th Duke of Newcastle-under-Lyne (who married Lady Susan Hamilton, the only daughter of Alexander Hamilton, 10th Duke of Hamilton); Lord Charles Pelham-Clinton; Lady Caroline Pelham-Clinton (who married Sir Cornwallis Ricketts, 2nd Baronet); Lady Henrietta Pelham-Clinton (who married Admiral Edwin Tennyson d'Eyncourt of Bayons Manor); and Lord Robert Renebald Pelham-Clinton.
+Through his daughter Georgiana, he was the grandfather of Henry Pelham-Clinton, 5th Duke of Newcastle (who married Lady Susan Hamilton, the only daughter of Alexander Hamilton, 10th Duke of Hamilton); Lord Charles Pelham-Clinton; Lady Caroline Pelham-Clinton (who married Sir Cornwallis Ricketts, 2nd Baronet); Lady Henrietta Pelham-Clinton (who married Admiral Edwin Tennyson-d'Eyncourt of Bayons Manor); and Lord Robert Pelham-Clinton.